shenyimings/FORGE-Artifacts/README.md

 ## Contributing

-If you find any issues with the dataset, please submit an issue to describe the problem.
+If you find any issues with the dataset or have questions, please contact shenym7@mail2.sysu.edu.cn or submit an issue to describe the problem.
 We will respond promptly and work to resolve it.
 You can also contribute to improving our code by creating a new pull request.

-For more information about the dataset and research findings, please refer to our paper: "FORGE: An LLM-driven Framework for Large-Scale Smart Contract Vulnerability Dataset Construction."